The Color of Self-Confidence: A Creative Collaboration with Sephora

 Although the short film was approved and I was surrounded by a solid network of artists, I was unable to secure a reliable producer to support my vision, leading to the budget being canceled.
 This experience, while disappointing taught me a valuable lesson about the importance of creative independence and promoted me to acquire the skills needed to produce my own films.

-The journey of Masculin Pluriel not only advanced the study of men’s evolving relationship with their bodies and fashion, but also became a pivotal chapter in my personal and professional growth as a creative producer.
+The Masculin Pluriel journey not only explored men's evolving relationship with their bodies and fashion but also marked a pivotal chapter in my growth as a creative producer.

 Back Boutton